jobtravaini/nfe-repeater/readme.md

 ### nfe

-Get the details of a given nfe based on the access key provided.
+Return the details of a given nfe based on the access key provided.

 **URL** : `/nfe`